 Welcome to Battlecode, MIT's premier programming competition!
 Battlecode is a unique challenge that combines battle strategy, software engineering and artificial intelligence.
 Form a team of one to four, then compete for a chance at $50,000 in prizes!
 Anyone can participate, from beginners to experts, and enrollment at MIT is not necessary.

 The 2019 competition Battlecode: Crusade has ended.
 Thank you to everyone who participated, sponsored, or helped in any way - we all had a lot of fun!
-Stay tuned for the next Battlecode adventure!
+Fill out this form to get notified about the next Battlecode competition, held in January 2020.

 What is Battlecode?